-John Jackson, a fifty-two-year-old white-washer and Virginia native, his wife Jenny, and their five children, as well as a lady named Diana Tyler, were also Lincoln's neighbors.
-On February 13, 1854, Jenny was received into membership of the First Presbyterian Church Mary Lincoln's church.
+John Jackson, a fifty-two-year-old white-washer and Virginia native, his wife Jenny, and their five children, as well as a lady named Diana Tyler, was also Lincoln's neighbor.
+On February 13, 1854, Jenny was received into membership in the First Presbyterian Church Mary Lincoln's church.
 David King, a twenty-six-year-old Virginia native, and his family of five were also neighbors of the Lincoln family.

 Three Negro servant women lived in the homes of their employers within three blocks of the Lincoln home.
 Lucy Butcher, a twenty-six-year-old Virginia native, was a servant in at the residence of Issac A. Hawley.
 Rebecca Smith, an eighteen-year-old mulatto, was a servant at the Jacob Bunn residence.
 Charlotte Sims was a servant at the John A. McClernand residence.

 Lincoln certainly knew of the day-to-day life of Springfield slaves, indentured servants, and free Negroes.
 His experiences and knowledge of Springfield Negroes were much broader than Quarles' conclusions.